 Theme Leader for Wireless Communications

-Paul Mitchell has been a member of the Department of Electronic Engineering at York since 2002, and is currently Senior Lecturer.
+Paul Mitchell has been a member of the School of Physics, Engineering and Technology at York since 2002, and is currently Senior Lecturer.

 He received MEng and PhD degrees from the University of York in 1999 and 2003, respectively.
 His PhD research was on medium access control for satellite systems, which was supported by British Telecom.
 He has gained industrial experience at BT and QinetiQ.